IFSCA's Captive Framework: Structure and Regulatory Basis

 Indian corporate groups historically structured captive-equivalent arrangements through offshore domiciles, principally Bermuda, the Cayman Islands, Guernsey, and Labuan.
 Understanding why GIFT City is gaining traction requires comparing the IFSCA framework against these established alternatives.

-Bermuda's Class 1 captive framework is the global benchmark for pure captives.
-Minimum capital for a Class 1 Bermuda captive is USD 120,000, slightly lower than IFSCA's USD 200,000, and Bermuda offers maximum premium-writing capacity without capital constraints from the earliest years of operation.
+Bermuda's Class 1 captive framework is the global benchmark for pure captives, with a low statutory minimum capital and the ability to write premium without onerous capital constraints from the earliest years of operation.
 The Bermuda Monetary Authority's supervisory regime is globally respected and facilitates access to Lloyd's and international reinsurance market.
 However, a Bermuda captive used by an Indian corporate group creates tax complexity under the Income Tax Act and Indian transfer pricing regulations, and is subject to the substance requirements that OECD BEPS initiatives have imposed on offshore financial structures since 2019.

 Cayman Islands captives face similar substance challenges.
 Post-2019 BEPS implementation, Cayman captives must demonstrate genuine economic substance (staff, offices, board meetings) in the Cayman Islands to avoid treatment as transparent entities under the Economic Substance Regulations.
 For most Indian corporate groups, maintaining genuine substance in an offshore jurisdiction is operationally burdensome.